 i.
 Again, we can imagine a mighty thunderbolt striking and shattering a strong cedar tree.
 David saw this and thought: “The voice of the LORD is like this, though even more powerful!”

 ii.
-Sirion: “A Sidonian name for [Mount] Hermon.”
+Lebanon and Sirion like a young wild ox: Sirion is “A Sidonian name for [Mount] Hermon.”
 (Maclaren)

 iii.
 In an archaic translation, the old King James has unicorn for young wild ox.

 ii.
-It is also worthwhile for each believer to ask himself or herself if they are among those who say, “Glory!” – if the Word of God, the voice of God, still feels like thunder to them.
-If not (and for many this would be an honest assessment), they should humbly come to God and confess that His voice, His Word, sounds more like the drop of a paper clip than a thunderbolt – and ask for a fresh filling of the Holy Spirit to make a cold heart warm once again, and dull hearing sharp once more.
+It is also worthwhile for each believer to ask himself or herself if he or she are among those who say, “Glory!” – if the word of God, the voice of God, still feels like thunder.
+If not (and for many this would be an honest assessment), he or she should humbly come to God and confess that His voice, His Word, sounds more like the drop of a paper clip than a thunderbolt – and ask for a fresh filling of the Holy Spirit to make a cold heart warm once again, and dull hearing sharp once more.

 iii.
 “The commentators tell us that in the early church this psalm was often read to children or to an entire congregation during storms.”
 (Boice)